Lexus ES Review 2025: Price, specs & boot space

 What’s the best Lexus ES model/engine to choose?

-Although the performance is far from thrilling, the ES’s engine combo rewards with smoothness and it pulls away from a standstill using just electric power for a very quiet, smooth start to your journey.
+Although the performance remains far from thrilling, the ES’s engine combo rewards with smoothness and it pulls away from a standstill using just electric power for a very quiet, smooth start to your journey.

 What other cars are similar to the Lexus ES?